The Kiss (1988 film): Box office

 The Kiss grossed $1.9 million in the United States, and reportedly sold around 25,000 tickets in Québec, where it was filmed.

 Critical response

 Janet Maslin of The New York Times called the film "rich in disgusting special effects and poor in every other regard", and remarked on its unimpressive performances.
-Time Out called the film a "daft and derivative possession pic", noting Mimi Kuzyk as providing "the only shred of credible humanity".
+Time Out called the film a "daft and derivative possession pic" that "degenerates into screeching incoherence, and—crucially—fails to explore the erotic undercurrents hinted at by Salenger's burgeoning sexuality and her aunt's corrupting desire.
+Salenger's tearful teen is too pathetic to elicit either sympathy or interest, Pacula hams it up as the demonic aunt, and Mimi Kuzyk provides the only shred of credible humanity as a sympathetic neighbour."
 LA Weekly described the film as a "still, regurgitated mess of genre stew".
 Variety criticized the film for lacking development in its supernatural plot, adding, "if the setups were hokier, they might have been funny."
 Roger Hurlburt of the Sun Sentinel noted: "The Kiss has a few moments, but too much talk and slow, oh-so-slow sequences leading up to the action, pad the film terribly.
 There was potential here—not for a great horror film, understand—but a nifty little potboiler", though he conceded the film features "above-average direction".